-February 2017 Market Update - How to manage your finances better
+April 2017 Market Update - How to clean up your bad credit history

-The second thing you should do is create a budget.
+The second thing you need to do is improve your payment habits.

-If you would like more information, call Mortgage Choice today on 13 66 78.
+If you would like to know more about improving your credit history, call Mortgage Choice today on 13 66 78.